cisnlp/Glot500/README.md

 For downloading datasets for Sentence Retrieval Bible, Round-Trip Alignment, you can contact Michael Cysouw, Philipps University of Marburg, to request access to the Parallel Bible Corpus for academic purposes.

-#### Language Code Conversion

-To convert the language code originally used in the datasets to the format of language-scripts, run `python ner_convert.py` and `python pos_convert.py` at 'evaluation/tagging/', and `python retrieval_convert.py` at 'evaluation/retrieval'.

 #### Sequence Labeling

 For NER evaluation, go to 'evaluation/tagging' and run: